Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/1-data-exchange/udm/uml-notation-and-conventions.md

-# UDM Appendix A - UML Notation and Conventions
+# UML Notation and Conventions

 This section explains the principles, patterns, and conventions used for the Ed-Fi Unifying Data Model.